gnaeus/JavaScript.Common/node/async-lock/README.md

-## Execude only one async function while lock is acquired.
+## Execute only one `async` function while lock is acquired.
 Other functions are queued.

 ```js
 import AsyncLock from "async-lock";